Magdi-khaled/OS-CPU-Schedulers-Simulator/README.md

                   􀂃 Process Priority
                 Program Output:
                 --------------
-                For each scheduler output the following:
+                For each scheduler output the following
                     􀂃 Processes execution order
                     􀂃 Waiting Time for each process
                     􀂃 Turnaround Time for each process